2 Weeks in Greece: A Greece Itinerary for Island Lovers

 Three islands not enough?
 Don’t worry, I feel you.
 Greece has hundreds of islands and it’s hard not to want to see them all.
 Though with only 2 weeks in Greece, you’ll need be selective.
 While I do think the islands above are worth spending a few days, if you are really keen on seeing more or, if you have more time and can add another week or so to your itinerary, then consider doing a sailing tour.

-I did a 10 day Cyclades sailing tour with Intrepid Travel and it was honestly one of the best travel experiences of my life.
-We spent a few hours every day on the boat sailing from one island to another, often with really cool swim stops in-between such as caves and a WWII plane wreck (weather permitting).
-During our 10 days (which started and ended in Santorini) we visited 8 other islands; popular ones like Mykonos and ones I’d never think to go to on my own such as Irakleia.
-The value was fantastic and the sailing itself was a ton of fun (especially when dolphins decided to swim along beside us).
+I did a 10 day Cyclades sailing tour with Intrepid Travel for the first time in 2019 and it was honestly one of the best travel experiences of my life.
+In fact, I loved it so much that I’ve run this same tour as one of my ESBT group trips twice now.
+We spend a few hours every day on the boat sailing from one island to another, often with really cool swim stops in-between such as caves and a WWII plane wreck (weather permitting).
+During our 10 days (which start and end in Santorini) we visit 8 other islands; popular ones like Mykonos and ones I’d never think to go to on my own such as Irakleia.
+The value is fantastic and the sailing itself was a ton of fun (especially when dolphins decided to swim along beside us).

 While 2 weeks in Greece may not be enough time to see it all, but this Greece itinerary will give you a good taste of what this country has to offer and probably convince you to come back!